1988 Bucknell Bison football team

-In their third and final year under head coach George Landis, the Bison compiled a 3–7 record.
+In its third and final year under head coach George Landis, the Bison compiled a 3–7 record.
 Ed Foley, Chris Hackley and Steve Weiss were the team captains.

 The Bison were outscored 323 to 229.
 Their 2–3 conference record placed Bucknell in a three-way tie for third (and for next-to-last) in the six-team Colonial League standings.